 Try it yourself: Assigning a ticket to yourself

-If you'd like to try assigning and opening a ticket, follow these steps:
+If you want to try assigning and opening a ticket, follow these steps:

 - You can also set the Type and Priority fields.
 Each are drop-down lists with pre-defined options.
 Set Type to Problem and Priority to Normal.

-- To save these changes click the down arrow next to the Submit button on the bottom right of the page.
+- To save these changes click the Submit as new button on the bottom right of the page.
 When you assign a ticket to an agent, it is automatically set to Open.